 Structure 4 is also a three (3) level fixed crest weir constructed of rock riprap material.
 The structure was recapped with 130# class rip-rap to its original design elevation as part of the 2012 Maintenance Project.
-Sounding taken during the inspection revealed an average depth of 6.1' at the center boat bay of the structure.
-Based on the elevation of the staff gauge located in Superior Canal, the calculated elevation of the boat bay was -4.7' NAVD.
-The as-built drawings from the 2012 Maintenance Project show a center elevation of -5.5' NAVD.
-From our calculations, the sounding elevations are higher than the documented as-built elevations from the 2012 Maintenance Project.
-We are not confident that our soundings are correct and will take additional soundings on the next inspection to try to identify the discrepancy.
 We did note that the marsh on the southern tie-in continues to erode and has detached from the rock weir.
-We recently completed the plans and specification and have submitted them for bidding to extend the rock dike from the southern end of Structure 2 to the north end of Structure 4.
+We recently completed the plans and specifications to extend the rock dike from the southern end of Structure 2 to the north end of Structure 4; construction is anticipated to begin in mid to late June 2016.
 Once completed, the shoreline will be protected and erosion should be halted.
-The sign on the south side of the structure has come loose from the its supports and is hanging on one side.
-As part of the 2015 Maintenance Project, we will replace this sign and other signs installed during the 2012 maintenance event with new aluminum signs.
-Overall, the structure is in good condition with exception of the breach on the south side and the damaged sign.
-These deficiencies will be repaired during the upcoming 2015 Maintenance Project.
-(See Appendix B, Photos 17 through 19)
+The signs along the structure; as part of the 2016 Maintenance Project, we will replace signs installed during the 2012 maintenance event with new aluminum signs.
+Overall, the structure is in good condition with exception of the breach on the south side and the missing signs.
+These deficiencies will be repaired during the upcoming 2016 Maintenance Project.
+(See Appendix B, Photos 17 through 20)